A message from Wake Forest University’s Chief of Police Regina Lawson

 As Wake Forest begins the academic year, it is a good time to remind our community about University resources related to safety and security:

-- Anonymous tips can be made to University Police through the WakeSafe app or the Silent Witness form on the University Police website.
+- Anonymous tips can be made to University Police through the LiveSafe app or the Silent Witness form on the University Police website.

-- The University Police Department, located at 5911 Forest Bridge Way (Alumni Hall ), is staffed 24 hours a day, seven days a week.
+- The University Police Department, located in Alumni Hall, is staffed 24/7.
 If the building’s exterior door leading to the department’s offices is locked, a phone at the entrance can be used to gain entry.

 - Get to know the Resource Officers assigned to your residence hall or building.

-- Take Rape Aggression Defense (RAD) Class, a one-credit academic class taught by certified instructors.
+- Take Rape Aggression Defense (RAD) Class, which is training taught by certified instructors.